SedatUygur/React-Event-App/README.md

 Delete node_modeules/.cache directory.
 Then run npm install and npm start (Reference : https://stackoverflow.com/questions/67552020/how-to-fix-error-failed-to-compile-node-modules-react-leaflet-core-esm-pat)

-yarn add react-scripts

-yarn add typescript (If you want to use the supported typescript version, you can run "yarn add typescript@4.2.4")

-yarn start

 If you see Browserslist: caniuse-lite is outdated, you can run "npx browserslist@latest --update-db"